100% of your donation will go toward MHS student college scholarships

 I received several scholarships and grants, and also took out student loans.
 The majors of Science, Technology, Engineering, and Math (STEM) offer a wide variety of financial support if you look in the right places, and are passionate with your efforts (academically and professionally).

 The Ronald E. McNair Post-Baccalaureate Achievement Program also provided opportunities for financial support.
-I worked as a research assistant and competed in symposiums, which provided some source of steady income throughout my years in McNair Scholar.
+I worked as a research assistant and competed in symposiums, which provided some source of steady income.

 What was your major?